Birkbeck/museum-analytics/README.md

 # Museum Closure in the UK 2000-2025

 This repository contains data and software tools collected and developed in a research project covering museum closure in the UK between 2000 and 2025 and the flows of objects away from those museums.
-The PI is Prof Fiona Candlin.
+The PI is Prof *Fiona Candlin* (Birkbeck, University of London).
 The project is conducted at the [Mapping Museums Lab](https://mapping-museums.bbk.ac.uk/) (Birkbeck, University of London) and at the [Cultural Geo-Analytics Lab](https://www.kcl.ac.uk/research/cultural-geo-analytics-lab) (King's College London).

 ## The Museum Closure Project